 It’s definitely not your traditional cornbread recipe, but worth trying all the same.
 I think you’ll be hooked as I was.

-I like the tender inside texture, but you could make these into muffins and cut down on the cook time.
-Of course, I don’t like cleaning muffin tins therefore… iron skillet.
+I like the tender inside texture, but you could make these into muffins and cut down on the cooking time.
+Of course, I don’t like cleaning muffin tins, therefore… iron skillet.

 You could use this batter to make muffins or waffles.
 Sometimes I’m lazy and don’t want to clean the crevices of the muffin tin or waffle iron so I make a thick Blueberry Buttermilk Cornbread and smother it in Blueberry Butter or Cinnamon butter.